Skip to Main Content

 Primary Research Articles

-Primary research articles report on a single study.
+Primary research articles report on a single study performed by the authors.

 Secondary Research Articles

-Review articles are the most common types of secondary research articles in the health sciences.
+Secondary research articles analyze, summarize, or interpret existing research findings from other primary studies.
+"Review" articles are the most common type of secondary research in the health sciences.

 Review articles often report on the following: